Better Communication Creates Better Business.

-For most businesses, their phone is their primary point of contact with their customers.
+Voices can only travel through the dubbed copper wires, and they are also subject to bad weather, installation, and expensive long-distance charges.
 If your phone goes down, your business is cut off from current and potential customers, and you are at the mercy of the telecom while you wait for your service to be restored.

 There are two primary types of VOIP phone systems used by businesses around the world: hosted (cloud) and non-hosted (on-premise) systems.

-- no upfront cost for equipment (only installation/set up)
+- No upfront cost for equipment (only installation/set up)

-- fixed monthly fee
+- Fixed monthly fee

-- flexibility to expand or reduce your system and add or remove features by adjusting your monthly rate
+- Flexibility to expand or reduce your system and add or remove features by adjusting your monthly rate

-- re-configure your system without needing to coordinate with your vendor
+- Re-configure your system without needing to coordinate with your vendor

-- data is stored on-site rather than in the cloud
+- Data is stored on-site rather than in the cloud

 Regardless of whether you choose a cloud or on-premise phone system, all VOIP systems use SIP (Session-Internet-Protocol) lines.
 At their most basic level, SIP lines, or SIP trunks, are merely conduits that use the internet rather than traditional physical phone lines to connect you with the broader world.